 Political Science AB/Educational Administration and Policy MEd(Law and Policy)(non-thesis)

-The Double Dawgs program will give high-achieving undergraduate students the opportunity to hone their interest and expand their analytic and theoretical skills in preparation for law and policy-oriented careers in a broad range of education organizations, include local, state, and federal government, nongovernmental organizations, and private corporations.
+This Double Dawgs program gives high-achieving undergraduate students an opportunity to hone their interests and expand their analytic and theoretical skills in preparation for law and policy-oriented careers in a broad range of education organizations, including local, state, and federal government, non-governmental organizations, and private corporations.

-Students will also gain strong theoretical and methodological skills that prepare them for research-oriented careers and the flexibility to enter a Ph.D. or other advanced degree programs later.
+Students will also learn and practice strong research, analysis, and writing skills that prepare them for research-oriented careers or study in a PhD., J.D., or other advanced degree program.

 Admission to Program